Travels Thegither (Expurgated)

 End of 1960s – Driving from Paris to Béthune (3-4 hours) one night after dinner and drinks … no idea why not staying another night in Paris, but I’m sure this was the time we went to Paris with Irène and Stephanie and we stayed in Hôtel du Théatre on Rue Jacob – possibly they had to be back to go to school on Monday.
 I recall well being able to drive safely back, unworried in the days before police checks and breathalysing.
 James slept all the way, occasionally waking for a Gitane!
 We were in our early twenties, I think … maybe the end of the 1960s.
 Can’t think we were any younger driving like that.
 Funny, I recall the drive back from Paris, not the drive there.
 The car must have belonged to Irène’s folks … or someone related.
 Who on earth would allow their car to be driven to Paree by a couple of very young blokes?

-1970 – Going to Greece: first, overnight train to London/Dover for the Channel Ferry; then train to Brindisi, South of Italy; ferry to Patras, bus about 200 kms to Athens.
-On the overnight train to London I said to James I was going out of the compressed compartment to lie on the floor at the end of the carriage.
-James said, “No fung way ahm lying on a fung floor.”
+Getting to Greece was an ordeal – first, it was an overnight train to London/Dover for the Channel Ferry; then train to Brindisi, South of Italy; ferry to Patras, bus about 200 kms to Athens.
+On the overnight “sleeper” to London I said to James I was going out of the compressed compartment to lie on the floor at the end of the carriage.
+James said, “No fung way ahm pittin’ mah bahookie on that fung dirty floor.”
+(Mair like he said, “Mah fung erse” but bahookie’s more poetical.)
 He climbed up into the baggage rack and curled up.
-I doubt if it was much different to the floor, actually probably a damn sight more uncomfortable.
+I doubt if it was much different to the floor, actually prolly a damn sight mair uncomfortable.

-This was the time we gave blood for money in Athens; it was great to get some extra pocket money to add to our savings from our “Neat Grun'” work, making sure that rural Perthshire graveyards had well-cut grass, creating neat ground.
-(See “Blood Money, Blood Oath!” story)
+This was the time we gave blood for money in Athens; it was great to get some extra pocket money tae add tae wur savings frae wur “Neat Grun'” work, making sure that rural Perthshire graveyards had well-cut grass, creating tidy plots with mowing and clipping.
+(See “Blood Money, Blood Oath!” story).

 Greece, Rhodes, the first visit in 1970: James was all set up to do a month’s medical “thing” after his 4th year I think, on the island of Rhodes, but on visiting the hospital and finding it not to his liking he decided not to bother and we enjoyed the rest of the time sunning, swimming and drinking Retsina.
 He had to do the hospital time later back in Edinburgh.

-We met Sue and Janet at the resort of Malia on Crete, and promised to visit them in Newcastle where they’re doing teacher training.
-Newcastle is only about 2.5 hours drive from Edinburgh.
+We met a couple o’ lassies Sue and Janet at Malia, and promised to visit them in Newcastle where they were doing teacher training, Newcastle only about 2.5 hours drive from Edinburgh.
 At the end of our month on Rhodes and Crete we had a few days in Athens.
 I spent them going to the beach and eating out at night; James got sick and slept for 48 hours on a rooftop bed among maybe 30 other beds.
 He would later blame “Fung Greek tomatties” he’d eaten on a ferry from Crete to Athens.

 Greece, Aug., 1971 To Greece, the island of Ios with James and Claire / Tom and Ailie.
-We took ferry to Santorini, a huge volcanic lake.
-I went on next day to Crete for two weeks more holiday.
+We took the ferry to Santorini, a huge volcanic lake.
+I went on next day to Crete for two weeks more holiday, the same place James and I had been the year afore.